voylento/wa-opinions/README.md

 ```

 ### 5. Run the scraper
-Running the scraper consists to step phases:
+Running the scraper consists of two phases:

 - Scrape the case consideration schedules for each year from 2012 to current
 - Scrape the opinions release pages for each year 2013 to current